 There is a gap between the type of values that (consciously or not) we live by in the west and the qualities that are considered desirable and beneficial in yoga.
 When rationally observing western culture, we can tell it emphasizes characteristics such as competitiveness, achievement, individualism, consumerism, and the pursuit of material gains even at the cost of exploitation, etc. One can also look at the positive aspects: progress, well-being, individual freedom, prosperity, providing opportunities for development, and so on.
+That’s a very different approach than the equanimity in yoga described in the Bhagavad Gita.

-Anyway, we may look at it, one factor unites all of these characteristics: the appreciation we feel towards success.
+Anyway we may look at it, one factor unites all of these characteristics: the appreciation we feel towards success.
 We are addicted to success and admire successful people.
 Everyone wants to succeed.
 No one wants to be a failure.
 Success can mean money, academic accomplishments, or cultural achievements; if I’m “somebody” my name will be remembered.

 But what is success really, and how can it be measured?
 Success is failure’s partner.
 We can determine success only in relation to failure.
 If there is no failure there is no success.
 So success and failure are intertwined.